huggingface/dataset-viewer/services/api/INSTALL.md

 ## Upgrade

-To deploy a new version of datasets-preview-backend, first pause the monitor at https://betteruptime.com/team/14149/monitors/389098.
+To deploy a new version of datasets-server, first pause the monitor at https://betteruptime.com/team/14149/monitors/389098.

 Then update the code

 ```
-cd /home/hf/datasets-preview-backend/
+cd /home/hf/datasets-server/
 git fetch --tags
-git checkout XXXX # <- the latest release tag (https://github.com/huggingface/datasets-preview-backend/releases/latest)
+git checkout XXXX # <- the latest release tag (https://github.com/huggingface/datasets-server/releases/latest)
 ```

 If the Python version has been increased to 3.9.6, for example, [run](https://stackoverflow.com/a/65589331/7351594):